In the Beginning – An American Myth

 The next morning, after he checked his emails and Twitter feed he said, “Let there be a white picket fence around my property to let everyone know that this is my stuff, and let it keep the immigrants and weirdos out.”
 Then he guzzled a six-pack in the mid-afternoon and passed out in his La-Z-Boy.
-So, his wife went to the Home Depot parking lot and hired some Mexicans to build the fence.
+So, his wife went to the Home Depot parking lot and hired a carload of undocumented workers to build the fence.
 That was day two.

 Late the next morning, nursing a hangover, he said, “Let there be a cartoon of a ranch home, poorly built and almost identical to fifty other units in this sprawling subdivision where I can eat, sleep, shower, shave, and shit without being disturbed.
 Oh yeah, I almost forgot, let the best of the farm and the wilderness be combined in the worst way possible and let it be called the yard.
 And make sure the front-gate stays closed so the neighbor’s stupid dog doesn’t take another steaming turd on the lawn.”
 That was day three.